wp-plugins/reaction-buttons/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.2

-Adds Buttons for very simple and fast feedback to your post.
+Adds buttons for very simple and fast feedback to your post.
 Inspired by Blogger.

 == Description ==